IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 - DvUploader is terminal-based application for uploading files that is described in the :doc:`/user/dataset-management` section of the User Guide.
 - OJS, OSF, and RSpace are all web applications that can integrate with Dataverse and are described in "Getting Data In" in the :doc:`/admin/integrations` section of the Admin Guide.
-- The script in the diagram can be as simple as single line of code that is run in a terminal.
+- The script in the diagram can be as simple as a single line of code that is run in a terminal.
 You can copy and paste "one-liners" like this from the guide.
 See the :doc:`getting-started` section for examples using a tool called "curl".

 The diagram above shows only a few examples of software using a specific API but many more APIs are available.